Effective Generation of Closed-form Soliton Solutions of the Continuous Classical Heisenberg Ferromagnet Equation: Matrix triplet method

-where the scalar function $\omega(w)$ is defined as $\omega(w)=Ce^{-wA}B$, with $A$ a $q\times q$ matrix having only eigenvalues with positive real part, $B$ a $q\times1$ matrix, and $C$ a $1\times q$ matrix.
-Furthermore, let us assume that the triplet $(A,B,C)$ is a minimal triplet in the sense that the matrix order of $A$ is minimal among all triplets representing the same Marchenko kernel by means of \eqref{eq:5.1} \cite{Dym, CORBOOK}.
-We then define
+Here $A$ is an $\bar{n}\times\bar{n}$ matrix whose $n$ eigenvalues $\left\{a_{j}\right\}_{j=1}^{n}$ are obtained from the poles $\left\{i a_{j}\right\}_{j=1}^{n}$ of the transmission coefficient $T(\zl)$ (namely the discrete eigenvalues) by multiplication by a factor $-i$ (we shall see a proof of this fact in Subsection ${3.2}$); $B$ is a $\bar{n}\times1$ matrix; and $C$ is a $1\times\bar{n}$ matrix.
+Furthermore, we assume that the triplet $(A,B,C)$ is a \textit{minimal} triplet in the sense that the matrix order of $A$ is minimal among all triplets representing the same Marchenko kernel by means of \eqref{eq:5.1} \cite{Dym, CORBOOK}.
+As the discrete eigenvalues $\left\{i a_{j}\right\}_{j=1}^{n}$ belong to the upper half-plane $\mathbb{C}^{+}$, we have $\mathrm{Re}(a_{j})>0$ for all $j$, namely all the eigenvalues of the matrix $A$ have positive real parts: this fact is necessary in order to assure the convergence of the integrals in \eqref{eq:5.4g}.
+Moreover, we recall that the minimality of the triplet $(A,B,C)$ entails that the geometric multiplicity of the eigenvalues of $A$ be one \cite{DM0}.